As we have seen, pairs provide a primitive “glue” that we can use to

 pattern, but because it establishes a higher level of abstraction in dealing

 with lists.
-In the original definition of scale-list
+In the original definition of scale-list, the recursive

 structure of the program draws attention to the element-by-element processing